napierSLAM/Robot-Mapping/README.md

 The time for the echo to return is measured and then converted to a distance Once the bot has spatial awareness or 'localisation', these readings can then be plotted relative to the bot, creating a map of the environment.

-### Plotting Readings
+### Taking Readings
-The most important issue in plotting the readings is the resolution, meaning the level of detail.
+The most important issue in taking the readings is the resolution, meaning the level of detail.
 A simple way to think of this, is to consider a square room 500cm by 500cm with a grid superimposed on top.
 - If the grid was made of squares 250cm by 250cm there would be 4 squares
 - If the grid was made of squares 100cm by 100cm there would be 25 squares